top of page

 • Management of preventative medications therefore improving seizure control and reducing untoward side effects.
 This in turn improves the patient’s compliance and adherence with their medications.
 Improved seizure control helps reduce the risk of physical injuries, emotional distress and lowers the risk of epilepsy related deaths.
 It also helps reduce both hospital and emergency department admissions, therefore reducing cost to the NHS.

-• Psychosocial aspects of care including information on lifestyles, hobbies, sports, jobs, behaviors, first aid, driving, alcohol, and safety around the home.
-Therefore maintaining or improving the child’s quality of life and reducing the associated stigma and misdiagnosis rates.
+Psychosocial aspects of care including information on lifestyles, hobbies, sports, jobs, behaviours, first aid, driving, alcohol, and safety around the home.
+Therefore maintaining or improving the child’s quality of life and reducing the associated stigma and misdiagnosis rates

-• Clare Faulkner is a band 7 Continence Nurse Specialist and manages the continence service for North Derbyshire, which is part of the county wide service.
-She has a team of 2 band 6 nurses Nicole Atkinson and Shelley Stuart, a band 4 continence assistant Helen Smithurst, a clinic co-ordinator Julie Hall and a housekeeper/admin assistant Linda Ashmore.
+• Clare Faulkner is a band 7 Lead Clinical Nurse Specialist for the Paediatric Continence Service for North Derbyshire, which is part of a Derbyshire county wide service.
+Clare has a team of 2 x band 6 nurses, Nicole Atkinson and Tracey Smith, a band 4 continence assistant Helen Smethurst and a clinic co-ordinator Julie Hall.

 Within the assessment they offer pre and post void bladder scans, issue enuresis alarms, prescribe medications and provide incontinence products as the condition dictates.